 Today, more than 3,000 students are enrolled at this leading US-centric school.
 There are more than 75 nationalities in the school but it’s unsurprising that the highest percentage of students are from the US; it’s also popular with British expats, as well as students from Asia, Australia and Europe.

-It’s hard not be dazzled by the educational and recreational facilities on SAIS’ cutting edge $300 million campus, which it moved to in 2012.
 With one of the largest investments in an educational facility in the Asia-Pacific, SAIS offers some impressive facilities – from a state-of-the-art technology centre and professional theatre through to swimming pools and a golf academy swing studio.

 SAIS is one of seven international schools in Singapore to offer the IB continuum; teaching all three IB programmes can really help students to develop the skills and knowledge base needed to meet the demands of the IBDP.
 And, by following a curriculum that’s based on the AERO and Common Core Plus frameworks, you can expect a strong focus on the arts, language, maths, science, PE and social studies here.
 It also means that an SAIS education is consistent with American stateside schools.